Life As an Exercise Physiologist

 - Bariatric Weight Loss Clinic Manager and Counselor

-Job Opportunities for Exercise Physiologists
+Job Demand for Exercise Physiologists

 The states with the most job growth for Exercise Physiologist are Washington, Nevada, and Colorado.
 Watch out if you plan on working in Wyoming, Rhode Island, or North Dakota.
 These states have the worst job growth for this type of profession.